 (kidding….
 Well, kind of)

 That is a beautiful sentiment expressed in Whitney Houston’s hit, but regardless of the origin, Remsoft really is committed to supporting education and research initiatives that foster interesting new approaches to forest management and planning.

-Since it’s what Remsoft is all about, we are especially interested in supporting initiatives that could lead to increased understanding and improved practices in sustainable land management and asset management.
+Since it’s what Remsoft is all about, we are especially interested in supporting initiatives that could lead to increased understanding and improved practices in sustainable forest, land and asset management.

 To this end, we offer an Educational Partners Program to support teaching and research and to help explore new applications for the software and identify areas where we might improve the software capabilities.